zhangmaxu/terraform_microk8s/README.md

 ## Stage 3
 Confirm which region you want to depoly(e.g. "us-east-1a", "us-east-1b")

-native to Prod > variables.tf
+3.1 native to Prod > variables.tf
-change the value of azs
+3.2 change the value of var.azs

 ## Stage 4
 Confirm which region you want to depoly(e.g. "us-east-1a", "us-east-1b")
 Please create key pair in advance

+4.1 copy the pem to path: /Prod/xxx.pem
+4.2 copy the name of pem to /Prod/variables.tf > var.key_name

+## common command
+Terraform init
+Terraform plan
+Terraform apply -auto-approve
+Terraform destroy -auto-approve